hmrc/self-employment-business-api/README.md

-Self Employment Business API
+Self-Employment Business API
 ========================
-The Self Employment Business API allows software packages to:
+The Self-Employment Business API allows software packages to:

 * to create or amend a self-employment annual summary for a tax year.
 * to delete the self-employment annual summary for a tax year.